Interdisciplinary Problems & Methods (Bachelors)

 - Students will be embedded within an employer organisation for the duration of the placement

 These placements will usually take place at the end of the third term of the academic year (spring/early summer).

-Your work with partners will extend beyond work placements.
-We have built a full programme of activities so you can engage with the partner network on multiple levels.
+Your work with external organisations will extend beyond work placements.
+We have built a full programme of activities so you can engage with the network on multiple levels.

 All students will receive ongoing support throughout the year and access to our Professional Development Team.
 This team will coach students so they leave with the tools they need when entering the workplace such as CV writing, interview technique, and career support.

 Each student will have a professional development mentor (PDM).
 The PDM will offer pre-placement advice, coaching and preparation.
 Whilst a student is completing a placement, the PDM will be the first point of contact and will conduct regular check-ins to ensure students are supported.
 On completion, students will share direct feedback with their mentor.

 Students will have the opportunity to visit sites (offices, individual project sites etc.) to increase and inform their awareness of the sector and how specific functions within the organisation operate (e.g. marketing, finance, operations, strategy etc.).